Russia-Ukraine war: Key things to know about the conflict

 In the northeast, Russian forces were blockading Kharkiv, Ukraine’s second-largest city, even as efforts have been made to create new humanitarian corridors around it and other urban centers.

-Ukraine’s emergency services reported that the bodies of five people were pulled from an apartment building that was struck by shelling in Kharkiv, including two women, a man and two children.

-In multiple areas around Kyiv, heavy artillery fire sent residents scurrying for shelter as air raid sirens wailed.
-An ammunition depot outside the city was shelled overnight, sending billowing black smoke into the sky, according to video provided by emergency workers.
+About 60 child cancer patients from Ukraine boarded a medical train Saturday in Medyka, Poland, bound for hospitals in Warsaw and elsewhere.
+Medical workers carried some of the children in their arms, on stretchers and pushed them in wheelchairs at the train station near the Ukrainian border.

+Dominik Daszuta, an anesthesiologist from Warsaw Hospital, said the train has transported 120 children with cancer so far.

-Ukraine’s defense ministry said Saturday that Russian forces fired on a group fleeing from Peremoha, about 20 kilometers (12 miles) northeast of Kyiv — killing seven people.
+Ukraine’s defense ministry said Saturday that Russian forces shelled a convoy of refugees fleeing Peremoha, a village about 20 kilometers (12 miles) northeast of Kyiv, killing seven people including a child.

-Satellite images appeared to capture artillery firing on residential areas between the Russians and the Ukrainian capital.
-The images from Maxar Technologies showed muzzle flashes and smoke from big guns, as well as impact craters and burning homes in the town of Moschun, 33 kilometers (20.5 miles) from Kyiv, the company said.
+The seven were among hundreds of people who tried to flee Peremoha.
+An unknown number of people were wounded, the report added.

+Moscow has said it would establish humanitarian corridors out of conflict zones, but Ukrainian officials have accused Russia of disrupting those paths and firing on civilians.

 Follow the AP’s coverage of the war between Russia and Ukraine: https://apnews.com/hub/russia-ukraine